tauri-apps/tauri/.changes/shellexecute-updater.md

 "tauri": patch:bug
 ---

-Fix the flashing issue when launching the installer with PowerShell for updates on Windows, and address the "permission denied" problem in the Windows virus protection folder.
+On Windows, fix flashing PowerShell for updates for NSIS installer, and address possible "permission denied" problems.